 - Signs or symptoms that you might need an immediate denture:

 The first step is the consultation and xray.
 Our office is located in Amarillo, TX and we serve patients in the entire Texas Panhandle and beyond.
 Dr. Gordon Clark Damon or Dr. Kari Blankenship will evaluate your teeth, determine the need for the treatment, and discuss expectations and options.
 All patients seeking immediate dentures are educated on what to expect, as well as options when it comes to dental implants.

 After the consultation, Alginate impressions are then made.
 This is to capture the mold of your teeth and jaws so our laboratory technicians can begin to create your dentures.
 Many patients will need a second appointment called a “Wax Rim appointment” so we can mount the case appropriately.

 The immediate dentures are delivered at surgery when the teeth are removed.
-Surgery is 99% of the time under IV Sedation this way you are comfortable, assured you wont remember the procedure, and is the best way to undergo the procedure.
+99% of the time Surgery is under IV Sedation this way you are comfortable, assured you wont remember the procedure, and is the best way to undergo the procedure.
 We will place soft liners in your new immediate dentures at the time of surgery along with sutures.

 Simply put – there is some getting used to.
 The first few weeks is not easy.
 During the first 24 hours- leave them in the whole time.
 They will be loose; you will have to bite down to re seat the dentures if they fall out.
 During the first week, as the swelling goes down, the dentures will sit lower and may become uncomfortable.
 We will see you for your post op appointments and there will make any adjustments needed and place another new soft liner.